 What seems to work is pre-commitment.
 Homer tells the story of Ulysses.
 He wanted to hear the sirens’ song but wanted to avoid being lured to his death by it, so he tied himself to the mast of his ship.
 (The other sailors had wax in their ears.)

-How can we do this in our everyday life?
+But how can we do this in our everyday life?

 - Be accountable.
 The Economist talks about ‘commitment contracts’.
 RunKeeper, a neat iPhone app and website, gives you a ‘street team’ of buddies to monitor progress.

 - Put something at risk.
 The Economist mentions bank accounts where you lose your savings if you fall off the wagon or restart smoking.
 This is often why sponsored attempts to run the marathon succeed – your charity loses out if you fail.